 Children and teens look to their parents and caregivers as role models for how to react.
 Take time to talk with your children and teens about COVID-19 in a calm way with information that is right for their age.
 Tell your child or teen that they are safe and let them know it is okay to feel upset.
+They are also feeling the strain of missing out on social activities and milestones such as birthday parties, sporting events and graduations.
+Be patient as they struggle with their emotions.
 Keep up with routines as much as you can.
 Be alert for common, age-specific, reactions to distress.

-Issues affecting people during COVID-19 are loneliness, grief (old or new), fears about health, worries about jobs and money, and trouble sleeping.
-People may also be worried about family members and friends who are at risk for COVID-19 or who are sick.
-This may be an extra hard time for people living with or in recovery from mental illness and substance use disorders, and their caregivers and family members.
+This is an extra hard time for people with mental health issues or those living with or in recovery from substance use disorders.
+This may also affect their caregivers and family members.
 People who are surviving abuse and violence in their relationships may be at greater risk of danger due to COVID-19 and staying at home more often during this time.
 If you or someone you know is going through increased anxiety, depression, abuse, is worried about staying sober or managing use of alcohol or other substances, there are people who can help.

-- NEW RESOURCE* A “warm” line has been set up to help people who are having trouble dealing with the changes in our lives due to COVID-19.
+- Call the Virginia C.O.P.ES warm line if you are feeling stressed by COVID-19 and need support.
+Virginia C.O.P.E.S., which stands for compassionate, optimistic, person-centered, empowering support, is a “warm” line set up to help people who are having trouble dealing with the changes in our lives due to COVID-19.
 Callers can receive emotional support and referrals for mental and behavioral health and other services.
 Unlike 911, which is used only for emergencies, a warm line offers support and gives people the chance to talk about their struggles and mental health.
 The COVID Warm Line number is

 (877) 349-6428 Toll Free